rasyidrafi/zen-always-show-music-bar/README.md

 - **Always-visible controls**: Ensures the music bar and its controls are always accessible
 - **Custom backgrounds**: Lets you personalize the music bar's appearance
+- **Hide sections**: Hide music info, progress, or controls as you prefer
 - **Flexible configuration**: Easy-to-use options for enabling/disabling features

 ## Compatibility